mlesniew/elicznik/README.md

 * Add support for accounts with multiple meters
 * Convert the dates to UTC and handle switches from and to DST properly
-* Allow reading a date range instead of just one day
 * Make the dependency on tabulate optional